 Intrigued by the practices of indigenous peoples, particularly the Guaraní, who highly valued this plant , European settlers quickly adopted mate tea, fascinated by its stimulating effects and medicinal properties.

-Role of the Jesuits in the diffusion of mate
+The Role of the Jesuits in the Spread of Mate

-Jesuit missionaries played a key role in the expansion of mate cultivation.
+Jesuit missionaries played a key role in expanding the culture of yerba mate.

-Recognizing the economic potential and benefits of the plant, they established systematic cultivation methods, creating mate plantations that contributed to the commercialization and growing popularity of the drink outside of indigenous communities.
+Recognizing the economic potential and benefits of the plant, they implemented systematic cultivation methods, creating mate plantations that contributed to the commercialization and growing popularity of the beverage outside of indigenous communities.

 Yerba mate has become a valuable commodity, not only in daily life but also in the economy .